sfu-gdc/moon-survival/README.md

 ### info:
 - version: python3.7 -> aim is to make it relatively python3-agnostic.
--

-### structure:

-The codebase is structured as a modified MVC (model-view-controller).
+- structure: the codebase is structured as a modified MVC (model-view-controller).
 The main 3 partitions are: World, view, and controller, however world and controller are more connected than not.
 If any information is needed or actions need to be taken, it is best to query & talk to the world, rather than hold various object handles all over the place.
+-

+### instructions:
+- in order to input a command, press \[e\] to go to your inventory.

 ### tasks:
 - implement semi-realtime command interface